hibafxti/PathoTrace/README.md

 This project is part of a larger exploration into how clinical reasoning can be codified, stress-tested, and made aesthetic.

-Currently works for gram positive organisms.
+Currently works for gram positive organisms; being updated to include more.